 The MFP Stakeholder Advisory Group has continued to meet at least bi-monthly and continues to provide advice and recommendations.
 The State continues to request referrals for MFP demonstration participants interested in serving as members of the group.
 The State has also convene an additional group to address issues related to behavioral health, including serving individuals transitioning from IMDs with complex behavioral and physical needs, enhancing existing community-based services, and improving behavioral health screening.

-The State will continue to provide lunch, transportation, and any other necessary accommodations to enable non-professional stakeholders to participate in its meetings.
+The State no longer provides lunch, but transportation, and any other necessary accommodations are provided to enable non-professional stakeholders to participate in its meetings.

 4.4 Specific Roles for Consumers